 One of the key decisions from our Integrated Transmission Planning and Regulation project, was that new, separable and high value onshore transmission assets should be competitively tendered.
 This is to ensure value for consumers, with potential reduced costs and increased innovation.
 The successful outcome of a tender would see us grant a licence to a competitively appointed transmission owner (CATO).

 The process will build on our offshore transmission regime which grants licences on the basis of competitive tendering.
 The regime has led to considerable savings for consumers of between £600m and £1.2bn since its implementation in 2009.

-We decided early in 2015 to introduce competition for who builds, finances, owns and operates parts of Britian's onshore electricity transmission system.
-We are about halfway through developing the policy and supporting documents that will enable us to tender onshore transmission assets, and plan to be able to run the first onshore tender in late 2017 - early 2018.
+We decided early in 2015 to introduce competition for who builds, finances, owns and operates parts of Britain's onshore electricity transmission system.
+We have been working to develop the policy and supporting documents that will enable us to tender onshore transmission assets, and plan to be able to run the first onshore tender from early 2019.

-We have developed a quick reference guide to CATO policy development which covers the key policy proposals we are currently working on, and the policy decisions we have already made.
-You can find this guide in the publications section at the bottom of this page.
+We have also developed a quick reference guide to CATO policy development which covers the key policy proposals we are currently working on, and the policy decisions we have already made.

-We’ll publish updates on the policy as it develops, alongside guidance on the tender process in the publications and updates feed below.
+We’ll publish updates on our policy and detailed arrangements as they develop, alongside guidance on the tender process, in the publications and updates feed below.

 This page sets out information on the policy and processes around tendering onshore transmission assets.
 If you're looking for information on other aspects of onshore electricity transmission, please refer to the transmission networks page.